SunnySuite/Sunny.jl/docs/src/renormalization.md

 H_{\mathrm{renormalized}}(\mathbf{s}) = \sum_{k, q} c_k A_{k,q} \mathcal{O}_{k,q}(\mathbf{s}).
 ```

-Through these renormalization factors $c_k$, **Sunny avoids the large-$S$
+Through this renormalization, **Sunny avoids the large-$S$ assumption, and gives
-assumption, and gives a more variationally accurate result than traditional
+a more variationally accurate result than traditional codes**.
-codes**.

 Renormalization also applies to the coupling between different sites.
 In Sunny,
 couplings will often be expressed as a polynomial of spin operators using